 He has earned an Airline Transport Pilot Certificate and his ratings include single and multiengine land airplanes, rotorcraft, and single engine sea airplanes.
 He is also a Certified Flight Instructor rated to instruct in single engine and multiengine airplanes, and instruments, but enjoys tailwheel instruction the most.
 He has been involved with aircraft maintenance and restoration as an FAA licensed mechanic, and holds A&P (Airframes and Powerplant) and IA (Inspection Authorization) ratings.

-Trey and his family attend fly-ins throughout the year and have flown to EAA Airventure in Oshkosh, WI numerous times and volunteer with the Warbirds of America and the Commemorative Air Force.
+Trey and his family attend fly-ins throughout the year and have flown to EAA Airventure in Oshkosh, WI numerous times and volunteer with the Warbirds of America, Commemorative Air Force, and the Antique Aircraft Association.